Freedom’ convoy threatens to snarl traffic as it laps DC for second day - follow live

 The “People’s Convoy,” a US imitation of the Canadian “Freedom Convoy” that disrupted Ottawa and several border crossings last month, has entered its second day of protest in the Washington DC area.
 On Sunday, the convoy drove a lap on I-495 - commonly called the Beltway - which encircles Washington DC, though some ended up lost amid the highway’s substantial traffic.
 Organiser Brian Brase told his followers that every day their demands are not heard, they will circle the 64-mile Beltway an additional time.

-If the group keeps to its word, they will completely two Beltway laps today.
+If the group keeps to its word, they will complete two Beltway laps today.

 The convoy left Adelanto, California, late last month, and picked up participants along the way before reaching its current staging area in Hagerstown, Maryland.